littl3field/HassanKit_Target_Detection/README.md

 # Targeted Office365 Attack User Validation
-### UPDATE: Add all directory path URLs containing http://url.com/filename.txt to urls.txt
+### UPDATE: I have since removed this opendir for obfuscation & TLP reasons, those with access to the list...
+Add all directory path URLs containing http://url.com/filename.txt to urls.txt
-### UPDATE:I have since removed this opendir for obfuscation & TLP reasons*

 This script automates the checking of users contained within the targeted attack dumps.